-2.9 Wardens for each church
+2.9 Wardens for the parish

-- (1) There are to be 3 wardens for each church of the parish who, subject to these rules, administer the financial and property affairs of the church. - (2) Two qualified persons are to be elected as wardens by the annual general meeting of parishioners in accordance with rule 3.1(1)(j) or 3.1(2)(j).
-One qualified person is to be appointed as a warden by the minister in accordance with rule 3.15.
+- (1) There are to be 3 wardens for the parish who, subject to these rules, administer the financial and property affairs of the parish.
+The wardens are also the wardens for each church of the parish. - (2) Two qualified persons are to be elected as wardens by the annual general meeting of parishioners in accordance with rule 3.1(j).
+One qualified person is to be appointed as a warden by the minister in accordance with rule 3.14.